-During our recent Norway journey we decided to split up our trip in two pieces.
+During Norway trip a few years ago, we decided to split up our trip in two pieces.
 We stayed at Nærøyfjord for a couple of days as well as in the Nordfjord area.
 Here, we were invited to stay at Strynsvatn Camping, an offer we gladly accepted.
 The way up from Fjord Norway to Nord Fjord (yes, we know it sounds confusing) led us through a truly fairytale landscape.
 We passed glaciers, crystal clear lakes and drove on high mountain rounds.

 Upon arrival at Strynsvatn Campsite we felt comfortable straight away.
 The owners speak perfect English (such a perk of traveling in Norway) and showed us where to find our cabin.
 We stayed at a 4 person cabin, with great views of the Stryn Lake right in front of us.
 After settling in we wanted to go for a hike but instead ended up chatting with our German motorcycle neighbours.
 Eventually, at about 10pm we decided it was time to get some rest, we had been on the way a full day and were pretty tired.